trek-view/basecamp/_posts/2020-09-11-lidar-photogrammetry-101.md

 Again, the best way to visualise this is to use your eyes—literally.
 Your eyeballs are using photogrammetry all the time.

-You have two eyes (two cameras), processing a live feed of your surroundings.
+You have two eyes (two sensors), processing a live feed of your surroundings.
 Because your eyes are slightly apart, you’re getting two different inputs at slightly different angles.

 Your brain knows how far apart your eyes are, which allows it to process this info into a sense of distance by merging both feeds into a single perspective.